-If any parts are damaged or missing, do not operate the product until the parts are replaced.
+If any parts are damaged or missing do not operate this product until the parts are replaced.
 Failure to heed this warning could result in serious personal injury.

-ASSEMBLING THE SAW CHAIN AND GUIDE BAR
+ASSEMBLING SAW CHAIN AND GUIDE BAR

-- 1. Disconnect the mains plug.
-Wear protective gloves. - Unscrew the guide bar locking knob and remove the sprocket cover. - 3.
+- Make sure to remove the battery pack from the product.
+Wear protective gloves. - 2.
+Unscrew the chain tensioner knob and remove the sprocket cover. - 3.
 The saw chain should face in the direction of chain rotation.
 If they face backwards, turn the loop over. - 4.
 Place the chain drive links into the bar groove. - 5.
-Position the chain so there is a loop at the back of the - Hold the chain in position on the bar and place the loop around the drive sprocket.
-Lower the bar so that the bolt goes through the hole in the attached chain tension assembly. - Replace the sprocket cover and then tighten the chain tension/guide bar locking knob by turning it clockwise until it locks into place.
-Check the chain tension frequently. - The chain tension is correct when the gap between the cutter in the chain and the bar is between 3 mm 4 mm.
-Pull the chain in the middle of the lower side of the bar downwards (away from the bar) and measure the distance between the bar and the chain cutters. - 8.
-Tighten and lock the chain tension/guide bar locking knob by turning it clockwise.
+Position the chain so there is a loop at the back of the bar. - Hold the chain in position on the bar and place the loop around the drive sprocket.
+Lower the bar so that the bolt goes through the hole in the attached chain tension assembly.
+You may need to rotate this assembly so the bolt and hole align.
+You may rotate this assembly again to apply some tension to the chain which will help keep it in place.